NoUsername10/Solax-API-2.0-single-and-multiple-inverters-for-Home-assistant/README.md

 If this happens to you, use this inthegration instead: https://github.com/NoUsername10/Solax-Developer-API-for-Home-assistant This uses the SolaX Developer API, and is much better and feature rich!
-Do try it out and led me know how it works for you.
+Do try it out and let me know how it works for you.

 Its in the HACS default catalog waiting line for approval.